 Purchasing and smoking soft drugs such as cannabis is only permitted in coffeeshops; individuals (aged 18 and above) are permitted to purchase a maximum of five grams a day.
 Purchasing or selling hard drugs such as ecstasy (MDMA), heroin and cocaine is illegal.
 Visitors are advised to ignore street dealers, as they can become aggressive and often sell fake or unsafe drugs.

 Window brothels, sex clubs and escort agencies can operate legally if they have been granted the relevant permits by the City of Amsterdam.
 Everyone is welcome to visit the Red Light District, although if touring the area, be respectful and don’t take photographs or record videos.
-If you decide to visit a prostitute, practise safe sex and never deal with prostitutes under 21 years of age.
-Forced prostitution is an extremely serious crime.
-Remain vigilant to indications of forced prostitution (such as anxiety, bruises or willingness to have intercourse without a condom) and report any suspicions to the police by calling 0900-8844 /+31 343 578 844 or anonymously on 0800-7000 (from a Dutch phone).
+If you decide to visit a sex worker, practise safe sex and never deal with sex workers under 21 years of age.
+Forced sex work is an extremely serious crime.
+Remain vigilant to indications of forced sex work (such as anxiety, bruises or willingness to have intercourse without a condom) and report any suspicions to the police by calling 0900-8844 /+31 343 578 844 or anonymously on 0800-7000 (from a Dutch phone).

 Some places in Amsterdam can get crowded, especially on weekends or during holiday periods.
 Follow our tips to skip the ticket booth queues, avoid the biggest crowds and experience some of the city's highlights on your own pace.